peteroupc/MailLib/docs/PeterO.Mail.Message.md

 A list of all the parts of this message.
 This list is editable.
 This will only be used if the message is a multipart message.

-### Headers

-    public System.Collections.Generic.IList Headers { get; }

-<b>Deprecated.</b> Use HeaderFields instead.

-Gets a snapshot of the header fields of this message.
-The list contains an alternating set of header field names and values, in the order they were declared in the message.

-<b>Returns:</b>

-A snapshot of the header fields of this message.
-The list contains an alternating set of header field names and values, in the order they were declared in the message.

 ### HeaderFields

     public System.Collections.Generic.IList HeaderFields { get; }

-Gets a snapshot of the header fields of this message.
+Gets a snapshot of the header fields of this message, in the order they were added.
 For each item in the list, the key is the header field's name and the value is its value.

 <b>Returns:</b>